Sleeping well, managing stress, and good nutrition help someone stay healthy and avoid disease.

 The breathless way the media reports on the coronavirus doesn’t help.
 The media tends to be “worst fear” based, not so much fact-based.
-It wasn’t so bad when they were talking about O.J in the early 90s.
+It wasn’t so bad when they talked about O.J. in the early 90s.
 In this kind of environment, it’s terrible.

 Stay informed.
 You don’t need to keep the news on all the time.
 Watch it for about 30 minutes as if you were taking terrible-tasting medicine.
 You need to limit your “fight or flight” response and use your intellect.

-Limiting cortisol, letting yourself get full, complete rest strengthens your immune system.
+Limiting cortisol and letting yourself get full, complete rest strengthens your immune system.

 Your health is the most valuable thing you own.
 Put those worries away.
 Let yourself relax.
 Get those seven to eight hours!